edddjunior/dotfiles/README.md

 # myEnvSetup
 #### These are my dotfiles, and setup.sh is the automator that creates and sets up all the things I need in my machine.
-#### Enjoy if you think something here is useful to you.
+Enjoy if you get something useful to you.

 ### BEFORE RUNNING THE SETUP:
 Provide your data at the top of the file